Everything you Need to Know about Self-Drive Holidays to Mozambique

 White Pearl Resorts – a self-drive holiday to Ponta Mamoli is now also in your hands thanks to the new tar road to Kosi Bay.
 Take a detour through the awe-inspiring Maputo Special Reserve to see elephants, hippos, black backed jackals and a wealth of birds and antelope.
 When you get to your southern Mozambique destination, you an settle into one of 22 private villas, all strategically placed in the dense vegetation with panoramic sea views.
 Luxury awaits the lonely driver!

-Just in Time Resort – less than 7 hours’ drive from Johannesburg, hassle-free self-catering holidays await in Bilene.
+Just in Time Resort, Bilene – less than 7 hours’ drive from Johannesburg, hassle-free self-catering holidays await in Bilene.
 Just in Time Resort is located in a tropical haven on an inland lake perfect for swimming and water sports at Bilene Mozambique.
 This mini-Mediterranean destination is fast becoming an exciting haven for birdwatchers while fun-lovers can bring their own quads, motorcycles, go-karts, jet-skis and boats.
 Fully equipped log cabins ensure you have hassle-free holidays with all the necessary amenities.

 Excellent Choice of Self-catering Accommodation on a Self-Drive Getaway